luskaner/ageLANServerLauncherCompanion/README.md

 Age LAN Server - Launcher Companion aims to provide DLL files to enhance or fix certain behaviours of the game to better be used with [Age LAN Server](https://github.com/luskaner/ageLANServer) launcher when using a custom game launcher.

-⚠️ **Repository is now on maintenance only due to lack of contributions/funding and having completed the main goals.
+ℹ️ **Repository is now on maintenance only due to lack of contributions/funding and having completed the main goals.
 Expect only updates to fix bugs and for dependencies/compiler.**

 ## Libraries

 * `Age2FakeOnline.dll` and `Age3FakeOnline.dll`: Fakes an internet always online behaviour.
 It is essential so that [Age Lan Server](https://github.com/luskaner/ageLANServer) can be used 100% offline. **AoE I does not need it**.
+* `AgeFakeHost.dll`: Fakes the resolving of hosts.
+It avoids the need for the launcher to modify the system-wide hosts (which requires admin permissions, affects all apps and so the changes need to be reverted). **Can be used for all games**.
+* *more to come...*

 ## Minimum system requirements